Texting and Lower Life Expectancy

 We normally lose 9% to 27% of our lung function each decade and by age 80 we typically have lost 60% of our lung capacity or volume.

 Texting leads to rounding of the shoulders and that brings the head forward and also rounds the thoracic spine (we’ve discussed texting in a lighter context in this article).
 The changes at the thoracic spine prevent full expansion of the lungs because of restricted movement of the ribs and spine.
-Individuals with severe scoliosis many times have lower lung volumes for similar reasons.
+Individuals with severe scoliosis many times have lower lung volumes for similar reasons and in some cases lower life expectancy.

 Having practiced office based orthopedics for 20 years I have found the easiest way to explain how to obtain good posture is to simply to do things as tall as possible.
 Sit tall, stand tall, and walk tall.
 To do that you have to maintain the lordosis (curve opposite direction of kyphosis of thoracic spine) in your lumbar spine which is challenging to do while sitting.
 And, lengthen the neck as if it is slightly being pulled upward towards the sky.